knockabid/knockabid/README.md

 - 👋 Hi, I’m @knockabid
 - 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on Javascript
+- 💞️ I’m looking to collaborate on Nobody
-- 📫 How to reach me .
+- 📫 How to reach me .knockabid17@gmail.com
 ..
 <!---
 knockabid/knockabid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.